School Counselor Support

 (Helpline/TTY Available 24/7)

-* Serves children & adults of Detroit/Wayne County
+* Serves children and adults of Detroit/Wayne County.

 (Available 24/7; Free; Confidential)